CebolaLab/ChIPmentation/README.md

 *Sam file flags*: the read identity as a PCR duplicate, or uniquely mapped read is stored in the sam/bam file 'flag'.
 The individual flags are reported [here](https://hbctraining.github.io/Intro-to-rnaseq-hpc-O2/lessons/04_alignment_quality.html) and are combined in a `sam/bam` file to one score, which can be deconstructed back to the original flags using [online interpretation tools](https://broadinstitute.github.io/picard/explain-flags.html).
 In this pipeline, the bowtie2 parameters `--no-mixed` and `--no-discordant` prevented the mapping of only one read in a pair, so these flags will not be present.
 All flags reported in a `sam` file can optionally be viewed using  `grep -v ^@ <sample>.sam | cut -f 2 | sort | uniq`.

 **Calculate the non-redundant fraction (NRF)**: the NRF score is calculated as the number of distinct uniquely mapping reads (i.e. after removing duplicates) / total number of reads.
-Note the number of DNA reads is 2x the number of DNA fragments

 ```bash
 #Generate a stats report detailing the total number of fragments following filtering